Facial Recognition Technology: Federal Law Enforcement Agencies Should Better Assess Privacy and Other Risks

 In June 2021, we reported on the use of facial recognition technology by agencies that employ law enforcement officers (GAO-21-518).
 We found that between April 2018 and March 2020, the U.S. Park Police used non-federal facial recognition technology to support investigative activities, but did not have a mechanism to track which systems employees were using.
 Consequently, we recommended that Park Police implement a mechanism to track what non-federal systems with facial recognition technology are used by employees to support investigative activities.
 In June 2023, Park Police issued a policy stating that all Park Police personnel may only use non-federal facial recognition technology if the Commander of Criminal Investigations assesses the risk of the system, and provides the assessment in writing to the Chief of Police for final approval.
 The policy directs the Audits and Inspection Unit to maintain copies of the assessments for tracking purposes.
 As a result, the agency will have better visibility into the facial recognition systems its employees use, and be better positioned to assess the risks of technologies it uses, to support criminal investigations.

-In January 2024, officials reported that the Bureau of Diplomatic Security created an internal working group comprised of several directorates to determine the best mechanism to implement this recommendation.
-As of January 2024, this recommendation remains open.
+Officials reported that the Bureau of Diplomatic Security created an internal working group to determine the best mechanism to implement this recommendation.
+Officials reported that the agency is drafting a policy related to facial recognition technology.
+As of August 2024, this recommendation remains open.

-In January 2024, officials reported that the Bureau of Diplomatic Security created an internal working group comprised of several directorates to determine the best mechanism to implement this recommendation.
-As of January 2024, this recommendation remains open.
+Officials reported that the Bureau of Diplomatic Security created an internal working group to determine the best mechanism to implement this recommendation.
+Officials reported that the agency is drafting a policy related to facial recognition technology.
+As of August 2024, this recommendation remains open.

 In June 2021, we reported on the use of facial recognition technology by agencies that employ law enforcement officers (GAO-21-518).
 We found that between April 2018 and March 2020, Food and Drug Administration's (FDA) Office of Criminal Investigations (OCI) used non-federal facial recognition technology to support investigative activities, but did not have a mechanism to track which systems employees were using.
 Consequently, we recommended that FDA implement a mechanism to track what non-federal systems with facial recognition technology are used by employees to support investigative activities.
 In December 2021, the U.S. Department of Health and Human Services reported that OCI had deployed a module in its primary system of records for investigations to track employee use of facial recognition technology.
 The agency also said it notified OCI employees of the requirement to use the module to document information about their use of facial recognition technology in an investigation.
 The notice informed employees that they would be required to include the system name, owner of the system, and how the system supported OCI's mission.
 As a result, this recommendation is closed as implemented.